codeequity/codeEquity/docs/raw-ceManual.md

 that is a mixture of AWS's SAM and CloudFormation specifications.

 Requests from CE Server and CE Flutter are signed with JWT tokens secured from AWS Cognito running with a user pool.
-Signed requests are sent to AWS Lambda functions via AWS Gateway. awsDynamo contains the key lambda handlers for the backend.
-Their primary function is saving and retrieving data from a collection of AWS DynamoDB tables.
+Signed requests are sent to AWS Lambda functions via AWS Gateway. [awsDynamo.js](../ops/aws/lambdaHandlers/awsDynamo.js) is the key lambda handler for the backend.
+Its primary function is saving and retrieving data from a collection of AWS DynamoDB tables.

 All communication with the AWS Backend is encoded as JSON REST data.